-If you are building a for-profit business, nothing really starts happening until something is sold--to paraphrase Thomas Watson.
+To paraphrase Thomas Watson, if you are building a for-profit business, nothing really starts happening until something is sold.
 While it's a test of founder gumption, the primary (learning) purpose of pitching a product is to force the target prospect to make a decision.

 As a smoke test, initial sales are particularly valuable when testing in the early stages.
 The ad copy, product packaging, and value proposition are still up for grabs in a B2C context.
 In a B2B context, it's often possible to tailor the product or service to the company's needs.
 Actual sales prove that you have a combination that works in the prospect's eyes.

 Tends to vary significantly based on cost of product and method of distribution.

 At one extreme, you have a low-dollar-value product.
 Figuring out where to sell and place the product tends to take some time.
 Yet the actual purchase will tend to be an impulse buy.

 At the other extreme, a large enterprise sale can take months, if not years, and many meeting with multiple decision makers.
 For the main decision maker, it's not just a financial decision, as the success of the purchase can impact their career trajectory.

 Establish contact via a channel that is working for you.
 Traditional techniques include cold calling, door-to-door sales, or piggy backing on existing marketing and lead generation systems (if any).

 Meet with the prospect in person.